-For the case of groups of 6+ we've created a new mode - Broadcast mode (coming soon).
+For the case of groups of 6+ we've created a new mode - Large Group mode (coming soon).

 This is where the teacher is the "presenter" at the front of the class, this is how a class normally starts.

-If the teacher, then wants another student to come up "to the front" and be visible/audible, the teachers clicks "Stop Presenting" (accessible from the student icon) and chooses another one to max. three students.
+If the teacher then wants another student to come up "to the front" and be visible/audible, the teacher clicks on "Stop Presenting" (accessible from the student icon) and chooses another one to three students.